 You might be wondering why halvings are even necessary.
 After all, regular currencies don’t reduce their supply over time… In fact, the exact opposite occurs with government (“fiat”) currencies!
 Over time, more and more of the stuff gets issued – as coins, bills, and electronic digits.
 As per the economic law of supply and demand, greater supply of any asset must lead to lower prices for that asset, absent any compensatory increase in demand.
 Expressed more simply, as fiat loses rarity, it also loses value.

 We see this “lower price for fiat” most clearly expressed in the phenomenon of inflation, whereby the cost of goods and services rises over time.
 The effect is generally disguised in the Forex markets, as the value of most fiat currencies is eroding at a roughly equivalent rate.
-However, every now and again a country will completely lose control over its currency and tip into hyperinflation, as recently seen in Zimbabwe and Venezuela.
+However, every now and again a country will completely lose control over its currency and tip into hyperinflation, as seen in Zimbabwe and Venezuela.

 As a keen economic observer, Satoshi Nakomoto designed Bitcoin to have a strictly limited supply of 21 million coins, thus avoiding the pitfalls of inflationary currency.
 History has shown that inflationary forces lead to an accelerating loss of monetary value, which discourages saving but encourages consumption and malinvestment.
 Those closest to the source of wealth creation, in other words the financial elite, tend to benefit from inflation at the expense of the average citizen.